-Dr Elena Kolesova is the Visiting Faculty of Communications and Media at the Naryn campus.
+Dr Elena Kolesova is Associate Professor of Communications and Media at the Naryn campus.
 She holds a PhD from the University of Auckland, New Zealand.

 Over the course of her academic career in New Zealand's tertiary institutions and overseas, she has had extensive experience in academic leadership roles, teaching at the postgraduate and undergraduate level, supervising graduate students, and in curriculum design and research.
 She designed and taught a variety of academic programmes and courses in Asian Studies, East Asian Popular Culture, International Communication, Intercultural Communication, Global Media, and Research Methods.